 Dr. Katrina Stark has served a number of leadership roles in her decade at the university, including chair of the faculty.
-She is an advocate for both faculty and students in her current roles.
-She is the study-abroad coordinator and coordinates the MS in Management program.
+She is an advocate for both faculty and students.
+She serves as coordinator of the MS in Organizational Leadership – Management program.
 She teaches courses in management and business administration, extending learning beyond the classroom through mentorship of student-run businesses.

 Her students currently operate a food bank, an Argo spirit-wear shop, a professional clothing closet, and an annual Kids Night Out event with Whittier Elementary School, a school in an economically challenged neighborhood.
 The project-based approach has yielded rich dividends academically, and has even resulted in a course on entrepreneurship.